French Mortgage Factsheet and FAQ

 Resale Considerations:

-• No resale restrictions; capital gains tax applicable, particularly within first 5 years.
+• No resale restrictions; capital gains tax applicable, particularly within first 5 years (see CGT overview).

 • Early mortgage payoff penalties possible (~3% of outstanding balance or 6 months’ interest).